-Researcher 1 will affix subject straps and buckles to the MR patient table.
-Alternate sides for buckles and straps.
-Be sure to insert the straps with the Velcro side up to facilitate strap tightening and closure.
-Both strap sets should be placed towards the exercise device half of the table.
-[These straps are intended to secure the subject’s hips and thighs.]
+Researcher 1 will slide subject straps and buckles on to the MR patient table towards the exercise device half of the table.

+NOTE: Alternate sides for buckles and straps and be sure to insert the straps with the Velcro side up to facilitate strap tightening and closure.
+These straps are intended to secure the subject’s hips and thighs.